Giants' Drew Lock hoping to follow in former teammate Geno Smith's footsteps and become starter again

 “You have to think that way,” Lock said.
 “If you are in my position, you want to be like Geno Smith.
 You want to get that chance one more time, go play great football and lead a team again.
 It’s inspiring.”

 Lock, like Smith, was a second-round pick.
 His career began in Denver.
-Over three seasons there, he made 21 starts with a record of 8-13, throwing 25 touchdowns and 20 interceptions.
+In three seasons there, he made 21 starts with a record of 8-13, throwing 25 touchdown passes and 20 interceptions.

 In 2022, Lock was traded to Seattle as part of the Russell Wilson deal.
 He competed with Smith, who won the starting job in training camp.
 Smith took every snap in 2022.
 In 2023, Lock played a little bit.
-He led a touchdown drive against the Giants in Week 4 when Smith was temporarily injured, and had his best game as a pro in a Week 14 start against the Eagles, engineering Seattle to a 20-17 comeback win.
+He led a touchdown drive against the Giants in Week 4 when Smith was temporarily injured and had his best game as a pro in a Week 15 start against the Eagles, engineering Seattle's 20-17 comeback win.

 “There are guys who do it,” Lock said of the recent run of comeback quarterbacks.
 “It still takes a lot.
 There might be one a year.
 I think those guys were in great situations to do it and took advantage of it.
 The same with Geno, Baker and Sam, both great offices to step into.
 They had to prepare and stay ready for that.
 Hats off to them for staying ready because that’s not always easy to do.

-But Lock will also get to reconnect briefly with Smith, the player against whom he competed and lost out to, but who now lives the kind of football life to which Lock aspires.
-It will be a timely reminder, as Lock spends his time on the sideline, coming in from New York where Smith was ridiculed and rejected, that often the toughest times of not playing and being forgotten can build toward something great in this game.
+As Lock spends his time on the sideline, it will be a timely reminder that, coming in from the area where Smith was ridiculed and rejected, often the toughest times of not playing and being forgotten can build toward something great in this game.

 Lock would like to be that guy himself one day.